rspace-os/api-tutorial/README.md

  * Sharing RSpace documents
  * Importing MSWord or OpenOffice documents into RSpace
  * Scheduled exports of your work.
+ * Creation of user accounts and groups (admins only)

 ### Getting started
 * Follow the instructions in the [RSpace help documentation](http://www.researchspace.com/help-and-support-resources/rspace-api-introduction/)